-- The topic should address a problem that is widespread enough to generate broad interest in the synthesis. - The topic should be timely and critical with respect to safety, economic, or social impact. - The topic is appropriate if current practice is nonuniform or inconsistent from agency to agency, or if the validity of some practices appears to be questionable. - The quality and quantity of useful available information should indicate a need to organize and compress that which has already been learned and written on the topic. - The topic should not be one where ongoing research or other activities in progress might be expected to render the synthesis obsolete shortly after completion.
+- The topic is appropriate if current practice is nonuniform or inconsistent from agency to agency, or if the validity of some practices appears to be questionable. - The quality and quantity of useful available information should indicate a need to organize and compress that which has already been learned and written on the topic. - The topic should not be one where ongoing research or other activities in progress might be expected to render the synthesis obsolete shortly after completion.

-Each year more topics are suggested for the committee's consideration than can be programmed for study in Project 11-03.
+Each year more topics are suggested for the committee's consideration than can be programmed for study in Project A11-03.
 Nevertheless, the continued success of this project depends on a constant supply of worthy synthesis topics.
 The interest of those who have recommended topics is sincerely appreciated, and they are urged to continue.
 Candidate topics are suggested by members of the panel and by a variety of other sources, including airport, airline, and state aviation personnel; FAA and TRB committees; aviation organizations; and other practitioners and researchers.